Chart Color Schemes

 Population growth drivers in The Gap are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of The Gap (NT) statistical area (Lv2), as estimated by AreaSearch, was around 2,271 as of Nov 2025.
-This figure reflects an increase of 326 people since the 2021 Census, which recorded a population of 1,945.
-The growth is inferred from the resident population estimate of 2,271 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 6 validated new addresses since the Census date.
-This results in a density ratio of 1,376 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The Gap's population growth of 16.8% since the 2021 census exceeded both the national average (9.7%) and the state average, making it a growth leader in the region.
+As per AreaSearch's analysis of ABS population updates for the broader area, as of February 2026, the estimated population of The Gap (NT) is around 2,271.
+This figure represents an increase of 326 people since the 2021 Census, which reported a population of 1,945.
+The change is inferred from AreaSearch's estimation of the resident population following examination of the latest ERP data release by the ABS in June 2024 and validation of four new addresses since the Census date.
+This results in a population density ratio of 1,376 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The Gap's growth rate of 16.8% since the 2021 census exceeded both the national average (9.9%) and the state average, positioning it as a growth leader in the region.
 Overseas migration contributed approximately 77.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, based on the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering these projections, an above median population growth is projected for Australia's regional areas, with The Gap expected to grow by 459 persons to 2041, reflecting a total increase of 21.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering these projections, an above median population growth is expected for Australia's regional areas.
+The suburb of The Gap is projected to grow by 459 persons to reach a total population of 2,730 by 2041, reflecting an increase of 21.0% over the 17-year period.

 Frequently Asked Questions - Population